 7. If you are behind with your mortgage payments please ensure you have visited our financial difficulties page for more details on how we can support before submitting this form: https://www.bmmortgages.co.uk/existing-customers/facing-financial-difficulty/

 It's important to note that the amount you owe will go up as we'll still charge interest for the duration of your payment holiday.
+You can use our payment holiday calculator to illustrate the impact on your mortgage balance, monthly payment and interest charges over the term of your mortgage.

 Please make sure you have your mortgage account number to hand.